 We will discuss each of them briefly.

 In this topology, there is no central hub.
-A node can communicate directly to another node.
-This is the most common topology and it has a single data communication channel which offers a secure communication path.
+A node can communicate directly with another node.
+This is the most common topology, and it has a single data communication channel that offers a secure communication path.
 Each device can act as a client and a server in it.

-Unlike point to point networks, a centralized communication hub is present in a star network.
-Each communication is done through this centralized hub and no direct communications between the nodes are possible.
-In this case, central hub is the server and the nodes are clients.
+Unlike point-to-point networks, a centralized communication hub is present in a star network.
+Each communication is done through this centralized hub, and no direct communications between the nodes are possible.
+In this case, the central hub is the server, and the nodes are clients.

 In the mesh network, the data can ‘hop’ from one node to another.
 All the nodes can communicate with each other directly without having to depend on a central communication hub.
 This is the most reliable structure of network communication because there is no single point of failure in it.
 But this structure is very complex and requires a lot of power consumption.

 There are different types of sensor networks, such as underground, underwater, terrestrial, multimedia WSNs, etc. We will discuss them briefly.